Learn to survive better!

 The latest (1997) recommendations for calcium intake by the National Academy of Sciences state that adults under age 50 should aim for 1,000 mg daily while people over 50 should try for 1,200 mg daily.

-*It needs to be noted that these suggested levels of calcium intake are based on the fact that calcium supplements (generally) aren't totally digested.If one takes a 1,000 mg calcium tablet, less than 25% of the available calcium will be digested.
+*It needs to be noted that these suggested levels of calcium intake are based on the fact that calcium supplements (generally) aren't totally digested.
+If one takes the typical 1,000 mg calcium tablet, less than 25% of the available calcium will be digested.
 Therefore, you receive approximatly only 250 mg of calcium.
-There are calcium supplements now available that offer a 75% to 99% total availability
+There are calcium supplements now available that offer a 75% to 99% total availability, such as A to B CALM.

-Return to the main Calcium page
+Go to our main Calcium page

 Question?
 Email us!